DavidCPorter/solr_checkpoint/README.md

 ## This project builds and deploys a distributed SolrCloud Development Environment w/ solr source version control

-To deploy you need a local and remote env:
+To deploy you need to set up a local and remote env:

 LOCAL:
 Create a python3 virtual env: